xavierdpt/endometriose/zen/dendritic-cells.md

 ## Secretory Functions and Immunomodulation

-Dendritic cells are potent secretory cells that produce a wide array of cytokines, chemokines, and other bioactive molecules that shape immune responses.
+Dendritic cells are active secretory cells that produce a wide array of cytokines, chemokines, and other bioactive molecules that shape immune responses.
 The specific secretory profile depends on the dendritic cell subset, activation state, and environmental context.
 This secretory capacity allows dendritic cells to influence not only T cell activation but also the broader immune environment.

 Pro-inflammatory cytokines produced by activated dendritic cells include IL-1β, TNF-α, and IL-6, which promote inflammation and immune cell recruitment.
 IL-12 production by cDC1 cells promotes Th1 differentiation and enhances NK cell and cytotoxic T cell responses.
 IL-23 production by cDC2 cells promotes Th17 differentiation and maintains inflammatory T cell responses.